Zip Code: 94501

 The real estate in Upper Rockridge also tends be like Rockridge, but just a little “upper.”
 There are similar craftsman-style homes, but they are usually bigger and on larger lots.
 And, many of the homes offer spectacular views.
 There are also a good number of newer homes, built after that Oakland Hills Fire of 1991 providing a diverse blend of new and old architectural styles.

-The main destination for shopping, supplies and supper is down on College Ave, or perhaps up to Montclair.
+The main destination for shopping, supplies and dinner is down on College Ave, or perhaps up to Montclair.
 However, if you aren’t in the mood to leave the neighborhood, there is the friendly Village Market at the corner of Broadway Terrace and Harbord.

 So, if you want all the benefits of Rockridge, but with views and many recreation options, then Upper Rockridge might be the neighborhood for you.